Patients With Pathological Myopia Can Regain Visual Acuity

 Pathological myopia is about more than just very blurry vision.
 It’s a serious medical condition that can cause other eye conditions like glaucoma or early-onset cataracts.
 That’s why an early diagnosis is so important.
 The sooner we can manage the condition, the better.

 Let us help enhance your remaining vision, so that you can get back to doing the things you enjoy.
-Schedule a consultation with the Low Vision Of Colorado today.
+Schedule a consultation with the Low Vision Of Nebraska today.